Future Dualities: Fast & Slow

 We are speeding up while slowing down.
 This is part three of our Future Dualities series.
 If you’re new here, see the introduction and part two, Future Dualities: Community & Independence, before reading on.

-Eden Dotan
+Contact info for Eden Dotan

-Lasse Underbjerg
+Contact info for Lasse Underbjerg

 Thinking ahead is messy.
 In futurism, it's a widely accepted fact that we can't predict one true future.
 There is not one direction forward, but many different — sometimes contradictory — directions happening at once.